 David Halwig, IntelliVen Co-Founder and President of Mid-Atlantic Region, provides strategic management consulting and advisory services to corporate leaders and higher education executives whose organizations are at critical growth and performance inflection points.
 Specifically, David helps improve their organization’s governance, program development, strategic planning, and risk management.
 He has substantial experience assisting clients develop and execute merger and acquisition strategies, including valuation and organizational transition approaches.

-David Halwig, IntelliVen Senior Principal and President of Mid-Atlantic Region, provides strategic services to senior executives and private companies.
-He specializes in strategic transformation for companies seeking to move to the next stage of their evolution.
-Consulting services are crafted to individual needs and may include strategic planning, governance, compensation schemes, operations management, service offering definition, strategic client development, enterprise-wide leadership development or M&A activities.
+David specializes in strategic transformation for organizations seeking to progress to the next stage of operational maturity.
+Areas of depth include strategic planning, governance, operations management, service offering definition, strategic client development, enterprise-wide leadership development, and M&A activities.

-His approach encompasses a focused, immersion-style and has included interim C-level roles for client companies.
-A recurring theme is for strong, enterprise-wide accountability for key performance areas.
-He often establishes and sits on client boards.
-Outcomes have typically included significant improvement to executive operations, top line and bottom line growth and enhancement to the company’s value proposition and of their leadership experience.
+His support is delivered in a highly focused, immersion-style and as a part-time, in-sourced or interim, C-level role.
+One of his recurring roles is to provide enterprise-wide accountability for key performance areas.
+He also helps establish and facilitate organization accountability boards.
+Outcomes typically include significant improvement to executive operations, top line and bottom line improvements in performance and growth, and enhancement of the organization’s value proposition and of their leadership experience.

 David has a BS degree in Management Engineering from Rensselaer Polytechnic Institute, and has done graduate work in international finance at George Mason University.
 Following college, he was commissioned in the US Army and served three years as a combat engineer.
 He lives in Alexandria, VA and enjoys sailing, skiing, gardening and woodworking.